 subroutines for creating a catalogue of utility mapping models [64] and generating a draft scientific manuscript [65] for studies implemented with these modules.

-We created a checklist (Table Error!
-Reference source not found.) that we used to subjectively assess these study outputs against TRU criteria.
+We created a checklist (Table 3) that we used to subjectively assess these study outputs against TRU criteria.
 For each criterion, we provided a global assessment of whether it was met using the responses “yes”, “no” or “partial”.
 We believe the outputs from our utility mapping study may be assessable as having satisfactorily met four of the six criteria (T1, T2, R2 and U1) and to have partially met two criteria (R1 and U2).
-The main shortcomings that we identified when applying the assessment criteria were the need for additional development before the CHEM modules would be sufficiently generalizable for valid application in datasets that measure health utility with different instruments and a general lack of unit testing.
+The main shortcomings that we identified when applying the assessment criteria were: (i) the need for additional development before the CHEM modules would be sufficiently generalizable for valid application in datasets that measure health utility with different instruments; and (ii) a general lack of unit testing.

 Model documentation